eugnsp/library/data_structures_and_algorithms/trees.md

 :wrench: **Applications**

 * Implementation of sorted associative containers (e.g., `std::set` and `std::map`).
-* Counting inversions in an array
+* Counting inversions in an array.
-* Counting the number of smaller/larger elements on the right/left side of each element in an array
+* Counting the number of smaller/larger elements on the right/left side of each element in an array.

 :link: **Webpages**